ibrahimabdrabou2-dotcom/SQL-Retail_Sales-/README.md

 GROUP BY 1, 2
 ) as t1
 WHERE rank = 1
+Insight:
+The dataset contains sales from 2022,2023
+April 2022 had the highest average transaction value at approximately 485.19.
 ```

 8. **Write a SQL query to find the top 5 customers based on the highest total sales **: